 What are the types of project management software available?

-Some project management software can be locally installed within a company intranet.
-This means that team members can access their project management tools within the same digital workplace they use everyday.
+Some project management packages can be locally installed within a company intranet.
+This means that team members can access their project management tools within the same digital workspace they use everyday.

 Project management solutions can also be hosted on cloud servers, allowing users and clients to access projects through web browsers.

-For smaller projects, individual project management software can be installed.
+For smaller projects, individual project management programs can be installed.
 These are usually smaller apps that are simple and straightforward, with fewer features than their larger counterparts.